Trump's Muslim allies savour 'sweet win' in presidential election

 Historic split from Dems

-In the election, Muslim and Arab Americans, in a historic allegiance transfer, split from Democratic Party after two decades of ties.
+In the election, Muslim and Arab Americans, in a historic allegiance transfer, split from the Democratic Party after two decades of ties.

-And while Harris was accused of ignoring Muslim community leaders, Trump, despite his past anti-Muslim remarks, met with many Muslim mayors and leaders, stitching together deals with them in Michigan and elsewhere and promising to end wars in Middle East.
+And while Harris was accused of ignoring Muslim community leaders, Trump, despite his past anti-Muslim remarks, met with many Muslim mayors and leaders, stitching together deals with them in Michigan and elsewhere and promising to end wars in the Middle East.

-In Dearborn city of Michigan, for example, where majority of the residents have Middle Eastern roots, Biden received 68.8 percent of votes in 2020 while Trump received only 29.9 percent.
+In Dearborn city of Michigan, for example, where the majority of residents have Middle Eastern roots, Biden received 68.8 percent of votes in 2020 while Trump received only 29.9 percent.

 In 2024, however, Trump won 42.48 percent of the vote, compared with 36.26 percent for Harris and 18.37 percent for the Green Party candidate Jill Stein.